mwilliamson/python-tempman/README.md

 and can also be triggered manually by calling `root.cleanup()`.
 The age of a sub-directory is determined by the modification or access time, whichever is later.
+`timeout` can either be a number of seconds, or an instance of `datetime.timedelta`.

 ### `Root`